HegertTaresalu/final-project-animal-recognition/README.md

 ```
 error endvector missing 1 required positional
 ```
-Error is caused by Tensorflow and Flatbuffers mismatch Try to update the packages by pip, if its unable to find any newer version then download and install it manually using pypi Following installs
+Error is caused by Tensorflow and Flatbuffers mismatch.
+Try to update the packages by pip, if its unable to find any newer version then download and install it manually from pypi. <br>
+Following installs flatbuffers using .whl provided by pypi
 ```
 pip3 install flatbuffers-23.3.3-py2.py3-none-any.whl
 ```